wso2/api-developer-portal-core/QuickStart.md

 Pre-requisites
 --------------
-Follow the steps given in InstallationGuide.md, to create database.
+Follow the steps given in InstallationGuide.md, to create database and tables.

 1. Download the developer portal.

 2. Extract the downloaded zip.

-3. Run the following command to create a default organization and populate the organization content and mock API data.
+3. Run the following command to create a default organization and populate the developer portal landing page content.
     ```bash
-    node artifacts/data_dump.js
+    ./artifacts/org_data.sh
     ```

+4. Run the following command to create mock APIs and populate api landing page content.

+    ```bash
+    ./artifacts/api_data.sh
+    ```
+    To delete the mock APIs, run the following command.
+    ```bash
+    ./artifacts/delete_api_data.sh
+    ```

-4. Execute the startup script on the <DEVPORTAL_HOME>/bin folder, based on the OS:
+5. Execute the startup script on the <DEVPORTAL_HOME>/bin folder, based on the OS:

     ```bash
     For Linux or MacOS